No Cash Needed At This Cafe. Students Pay The Tab With Their Personal Data

 In an article in New York Magazine, Jacob Furst, a professor of computer security at DePaul University, said that concerns could arise if students were required to connect to the cafe's Wi-Fi, which would allow access to a much wider range of information that could be accessed by third parties.

 Right now, Shiru Cafe in Providence doesn't have any sponsors.
 Ferris said the student information she and her staff are collecting will be used to narrow down the companies the cafe will bring on as sponsors.
-She said the student data is securely held and will not be sold to third-party companies.
+She said the student information is securely held and will not be sold to third-party companies.

 "They're very good about keeping everyone's information close.
 They don't sell it, they don't do anything of that sort," Ferris said.